 Yep making your own extract is pretty easy, so follow the recipe below.

-- 1/2 pound of witch hazel bark (you can also buy leaves, we did not find any difference, both were effective but barks are easier to handle haha)
+- 1/2 pound of witch hazel bark ( we used this brand) (you can also buy leaves, we did not find any difference, both were effective but barks are easier to handle haha)

 - Distilled water